paimpozhil/dPanel/README.md

 ./startall.sh -h

+## Need ssl? look at https://github.com/paimpozhil/nginx-ssl-reverse-proxy

 ```

-This will start all 4 containers.
+This will start all containers.
 (Nginx or Apache / Mysql / Data / Utilities )

-This starts a Data container on your [name] which holds all your important persistent data.
+Data container on your [name] which holds all your important persistent data., be sure to back the volumes inside it.

 This also starts a Utils container which has SSH facility on port random host port ( you can find with Docker ps ) and works ONLY via KEY and it is linked to ALL the containers so you can easily inspect every container/issue commands,etc and use this a general Proxy.

 Once you get access to this Utils container you can find the SSH key to connect all other Apache/Nginx/Mysql containers on /root/sshkey if you d like to.

 ### WHY we need this ?